 - Phone Service

-Gifts ($25 deduction limit)
+Gifts ($25 Deduction Limit)

-The IRS allows real estate agents $25 to spend on client gifts.
+The IRS allows real estate agents $25 to spend on real estate closing gifts.
 This limit may cause a problem as many agents tend to spend more than this on closing gifts, referral gifts, etc. One way to potentially solve this problem is if you can add your branding to the gift.
 The gift then becomes marketing and has different requirements.
 Therefore, a higher deduction would be allowed compared solely to a gift.

 Sales Tax Deductions For Real Estate Agents